ianMuchesia/ianMuchesia/README.md

-- 🌱 I’m currently learning Linux Apache MySQL PHP
+- 🌱 I’m currently learning Linux SQL Node Js and C
-- 👯 I’m looking to collaborate on LAMP STACK
+- 👯 I’m looking to collaborate on React,SQL and Node Js
 - 📫 How to reach me: ianmuchesia@yahoo.com